-- Golden Eagle suffering from lead poisoning.
+Golden Eagle suffering from lead poisoning.
 (Note scars on toes from walking on its knuckels.)
+As if shootings, electrocution and collisions with vehicles are not enough for eagles to cope with, now portentous lead poisoning has reared its ugly head.

 Lead is a toxic metal deposited in the environment through hunting, fishing and recreational shooting, and will not break down into less-toxic compounds and will persist indefinitely.
 Lead toxicity can have lethal consequences that compromise avian survival and reproductive success.
 Consequently, lead has killed a variety of birds, and it won't be too long before it will travel through the food chain and seep into the human body.